The elliptic maximal function: Introduction

-Meanwhile, the decoupling inequalities for the extension (adjoint restriction) operators given by these conic surfaces, which are constant coefficient counterparts of the abovementioned operators, are already known (see Theorem \ref{BDGcone} below and \cite{BGHS2}).
-Those inequalities were, in fact, deduced from the decoupling inequality for the nondegenerate curve due to Bourgain, Demeter, and Guth \cite{BDG}.
-To obtain such inequalities for $\mathcal{U}^0_\pm$ and $\mathcal{U}^\theta_\pm$, we combine the known inequalities for the extension operators and the argument in \cite{BHS} to get a desired decoupling inequalities in a variable coefficient setting (see Theorem \ref{var decoupling}).
+Meanwhile, the decoupling inequalities for the extension operators given by those conic surfaces, which are constant coefficient counterparts of the abovementioned operators, are already known (see Theorem \ref{BDGcone} below and \cite{BGHS2}).
+Those inequalities were, in fact, deduced from the decoupling inequality for the nondegenerate curve due to Bourgain--Demeter--Guth \cite{BDG}.
+To obtain such inequalities for $\mathcal{U}^0_\pm$ and $\mathcal{U}^\theta_\pm$, we combine the known inequalities for the extension (adjoint restriction) operators and the argument in \cite{BHS} to get desired decoupling inequalities in a variable coefficient setting (see Theorem \ref{var decoupling}).

 Decoupling inequalities of different forms have been extensively used in the recent studies on maximal and smoothing estimates for averaging operators.
 We refer the reader to \cite{PS, KLO2, KLO, BGHS} and references therein for related works.